APatelUIUC/MobilePenroseTiler/README.md

 ## Features

-- Penrose, triangular, checkerboard, and hexagonal tilings with unique controls
+- Penrose, triangular, parallelogram, and hexagonal tilings with unique controls
 - Real-time subdivision and lattice rendering with smooth canvas scaling
 - Instant canvas preview that adapts to any screen size
 - Per-tiling parameter controls (e.g., rotation, density, zoom) that update live